-Where the seller’s solicitor has contacted the Association 28 days in advance of the sale we will charge our sale administration fee (as agreed annually by the Management Committee).
-The charge will be payable prior to the Association providing the requested information and will be increased by fifty percent where the required 28 days’ notice has not been provided.
-The sale administration fees for 2022/23 are:
+Where the seller’s solicitor has contacted us 28-days in advance of the sale we will charge our sale administration fee.
+The charge will be payable prior to the requested information and will be increased by fifty percent where the required 28-days’ notice has not been provided.
+The sale administration fees for 2023/24 are:

 - £65.00 + VAT where the Association receives 28 days’ notice or more of the property sale

 - £97.50 + VAT where the Association receives less than 28 days’ notice of the property sale